GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Integration of Gutenberg blocks into the GraphQL schema

 _This integration is based on <a href="https://github.com/Automattic/vip-block-data-api/" target="_blank">`Automattic/vip-block-data-api`</a>.
-My deepest gratitude to this project's contributors, as their contribution has also benefitted this plugin. ❤️_
+My deepest gratitude to this project's contributors, as their contribution has also benefitted Gato GraphQL. ❤️_

+_🔗 The following is a short description of the feature.
+Please check the [Blocks module documentation](https://github.com/leoloso/PoP/blob/master/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md) for a more thorough description._

 The newly-added "Blocks" module adds `Block` types to the GraphQL schema, retrieved via the following fields added to all `CustomPost` types (such as `Post` and `Page`):